 FDA regulates pharmaceutical products to ensure a continuous supply of high-quality products in the United States.
 In regulating the pharmaceutical manufacturing sector, FDA realizes the need for a maximally efficient, agile, flexible pharmaceutical manufacturing sector that reliably produces high quality biologics.
-To help achieve this vision, the Center for Biologics Evaluation and Research (CBER) encourages the development and adoption of advanced technologies to modernize biopharmaceutical manufacturing.
+To help achieve this vision, FDA encourages development and adoption of advanced manufacturing technologies to modernize pharmaceutical manufacturing.
 Such a modernization effort aims to result in a more robust manufacturing process with fewer interruptions in production, fewer product failures (before or after distribution), and greater assurance that the biologic products manufactured will provide the expected clinical performance.

-CBER has established the CBER Advanced Technologies Team (CATT) to promote dialogue, education, and input among CBER staff and between CBER and prospective innovators/developers of advanced manufacturing technologies that are intended to be implemented in CBER-regulated products.
-As part of this remit, the CATT will facilitate responses to inquiries from developers of these innovative technologies.
-Through this inquiry program, interested parties have access to early interactions with CBER prior to filing a regulatory submission.
-Details on this program and instructions for submitting inquiries can be found here.
+The Center for Biologics Evaluation and Research (CBER) has established the CBER Advanced Technologies Team (CATT) to provide an interactive mechanism to promote dialogue, education, and input between CBER and prospective innovators/developers of advanced manufacturing and testing technologies.
+The aim of CATT is to facilitate discussions to promote the implementation of these technologies in the development of CBER-regulated biologic products.
+Through this program, interested parties have access to early interactions with CBER prior to filing a regulatory submission.
+Details on the CATT program and instructions for submitting inquiries can be found at the CATT portal website.